-- Sautéing in oil over high heat allows the mushrooms to brown, without the risk of burning that comes with sautéing in butter.
+- Sautéing in oil over high heat, instead of butter, allows mushrooms to brown without the risk of burning.

 - A generous pat of butter added toward the end of cooking helps emulsify the stock or water into a rich, creamy sauce.

 - Soy sauce adds umami depth, while lemon juice brightens the dish up.

 Mushrooms, for the most part, make me think of autumn.
 Except the morel.
 Like asparagus, peas, ramps, and fiddleheads, morels are a harbinger of spring, and a welcome earthy counterpoint to the fresh, grassy flavors of those other vernal ingredients.
 Morels are also easy to prepare and cook, as long as you know a few key pieces of information.

 As you'll find with a lot of mushrooms, the biggest risk with morels is that they soften and rot.
 Seek out morels that are fresh, firm, and dry—avoid ones that are either desiccated and shriveled or soft, wet, and spongy.

 Large morels are more prone to sponginess, since they're often older and already starting to break down.
 Smaller morels, as you can see in the photo above, are generally a safer bet, though if you do find beautiful big ones, by all means, grab 'em.